gmvoit/just-the-docs/descriptions/FittingData.md

 </p>

 for a power-law model with $\alpha = 2$.

-For reference, this formula for the Compton parameter gives
+This formula for the Compton parameter gives a reference value
   $$y \approx 5 \times 10^{-7} \left( \frac {r_\perp} {100~ {\rm kpc}} \right) \left( \frac {n} {10^{-3}~ {\rm cm}^{-3}} \right) \left( \frac {T} {10^7~ {\rm K}} \right)$$ for atmospheres with $\alpha \approx 2$.